 About Income Share Agreements (ISAs)

-Income Share Agreements (ISAs) are a fast-growing alternative to private student loans, and represent a creative way for investors to generate income while providing students a better alternative than traditional student loans.
+Income Share Agreements (ISAs) are a fast-growing alternative to private student loans, and represent a creative alternative asset class for investors to generate income from while providing students a better alternative than traditional student loans.
 We’ve talked before about the idea of a human IPO where someone might sell their future earning potential for money now.
 An ISA works in a similar fashion.

 Investors put up money upfront for student tuition.
 To pay back investors, students pay a fixed percentage of their earnings – only when and IF they earn over a certain minimum income threshold.
 After a grace period which gives the student time to find gainful employment, ISA repayment happens over fixed payment terms that are designed to be affordable.
 Unlike a traditional loan, there is never accrued interest.
 The total amount of payments over the ISA term are subject to a payment cap which is usually around 1.5 times the amount of tuition.